favo52/Pangu/README.md

 # Pongu
-Pong game for learning how to make games
+Pong game using SFML and C++ for learning and programming practice.